paceaux/McSandy/README.md

  + <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> to toggle the project panel

 ## Known issues ##
- + add/remove external files button acts a little...odd
  + the peakabo animation that shows the McSandy header only seems to work in Chrome for Mac. this maybe be an issue w/ CSS minification.
+ + animation doesn't work on buttons when user saves.